Infineon/IMR_REF_48V_2x1KW_ASFOC/README.md

     <br>
     &nbsp;
 </li>
 <li id="step28"> Plug in the PCAN-USB FD device into the PC.
-Open PCAN-View software, and set the nominal bit rate to 1 Mbps and data rate to 5 Mbps.
+Open PCAN-View software, and select for ISO CAN FD, Clock Frequency 80 MHz, and set for Bit Rate Preset SAE J2284-4 (500k/2M).
 Once the PCAN-USB FD hardware is connected, observe that the orange LED on control card light up. <br>
 Also observe in the Receive section of the PCAN-View, CAN-ID 400h (from Motor_0) and 401h (from Motor_1) messages are regularly received at 100ms period.
 These IDs contain the motor speed and mechanical angle position for odometry information.
+Note that the CAN transmit from the control card has been set to CAN-FD with 64-byte message payload.
 <br><br>
 	<picture>
         <img src="./images/MTB_Import_50.png">